leesolway/aa-opcalendar/README.md

 **WARNING: Running the import function will delete all fleets labaled with the import label to get rid of possibly deleted operations.**

-To schedule the import runs either add the following line in your local.py file or set up a perioduc task for the `opcalendar.tasks.import_fleets` task on your admin menu
+To schedule the import runs either add the following line in your local.py file or set up a perioduc task for the `opcalendar.tasks.import_fleets` task on your admin menu to fetch fleets every hour.

 ```
 CELERYBEAT_SCHEDULE['import_fleets'] = {